 This short film from neurotech explains how the process works:

-3: Decreases pain signals to the brain
+3: Decreases Pain Signals to the Brain

 When you look at the science behind how a TENS unit actually works, you can see how the machine stimulates the nerves.
 It’s this stimulation that is thought to keep the pain signals from reaching the brain.

-4: Retrains your nerves
+4: Retrains Your Nerves

 Chiropractors feel that the treatment, if conducted over an extended period of time, can change the behavior of the nerve and stop it from sending pain signals to the brain.

-5: Reduces inflammation
+5: Reduces Inflammation

-6: Control over your treatment
+6: Control over Your Treatment

 A TENS unit provides you with complete control over your treatment, unlike pain medications where it isn’t always possible or feasible to simply increase or reduce the dose if it isn’t working.

-User feedback suggests that TENS offers that control, helping with psychological impacts of day to day pain management.
+User feedback suggests that TENS offers that control, helping with the psychological impacts of day to day pain management.

-7: Effective for different conditions
+7: Effective for Different Conditions

-One of the many reasons that the NHS suggests TENS units for managing pain is because they are found to have little or no side effects.
+One of the many reasons that the NHS suggests TENS for managing pain is because they are found to have little or no side effects.

-Side effects from overuse have been reported, however you should always speak to a medical professional before starting treatment so they can advise on correct usage.
+Plus you should always speak to a medical professional before starting treatment so they can advise on correct usage.

 PRO TIP – Don’t forget to check for latex-free pads if you have a latex allergy!

-9: Effective complementary therapy
+9: Effective Complementary Therapy

 The nature of a TENS unit (non-invasive, little or no known side effects) makes it an excellent complementary therapy to more intensive treatments.

-10: Suitable for chronic and acute pain
+10: Suitable for Chronic and Acute Pain

-11: Mimics massage
+11: Mimics Massage

-As well as proving effective in pain relief, a number of TENS units also come with massage programs.
+As well as providing effective pain relief, a number of TENS units also come with massage programs.

-TechCare’s Plus 24 is a great example of this with program names that have been derived from massage techniques such as kneading, Swedish and scraping.
+TechCare’s Plus 24 is a great example of this, with program names that have been derived from massage techniques such as kneading, Swedish and scraping.

-Electrodes are attached to the body and can be moved to target the pain, making it a low risk treatment option.
+Electrodes are attached to the body and can be moved to target the source of the discomfort, making it a low risk treatment option.

 However you should still speak to your health professional before commencing treatment.

-13: Use at home
+13: Use at Home

-If you suffer from daily pain, a treatment option you can use in the comfort of your home is certainly desirable and an obvious benefit.
+If you suffer from daily pain, a treatment option you can use in the comfort of your own home is certainly desirable and an obvious benefit.

-TENS units are also small, meaning they don’t take up much room in your home or your bag!
+TENS devices are also small, meaning they don’t take up much room in your home or your bag!

 Inversion tables or massage chairs require you to make room in your home, whereas a TENS machine can simply be stored away in a drawer.

-Anyone suffering from daily pain knows that you need treatment not just in the comfort of your own home but while out of the home too.
+Anyone suffering from daily pain knows that you need treatment not just in the comfort of your own home but while out of the home, too.

 TENS units can be worn and used discreetly whether you’re at home or work, making it a realistic daily treatment option.

-17: Simple to use
+17: Simple to Use

 The cost of a TENS unit varies widely however typically it costs between $20 and $200 depending on the specification.

-19: Long-term use
+19: Long-term Use

-20: Purchased over the counter (OTC)
+20: Purchased over the Counter (OTC)

 There’s no need to get a prescription for most TENS machines as they can purchased over the counter and online from a number of different outlets.

 However it is still recommended that you speak to a health professional as a TENS unit isn’t suitable for all types of pain or all conditions.